AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 ## Padding

 The special thing about bar charts is the padding between a bar and a group of bars (in multi-series charts).
-If you want to set paddings you need to use {api:anychart.core.cartesian.series.Base#xPointPosition}**xPointPosition()**{api}.
+If you want to set paddings you need to use {api:anychart.core.cartesian.series.Base#xPointPosition}xPointPosition(){api}.
 Paddings are measured as a ratio to bar width (bars widths are calculated automatically).
 For example, if you set **xPointPosition(0.5)** - the space between two bars will be equal to the half of each bar width.
 If you want to have no padding between bars set **xPointPosition(0)**.

 Here is a sample of multi-series bar chart with **xPointPosition** set to 0.5.